Women's cycle phases in Ayurveda

 Nutrition:

-1. Warm, well-cooked meals: Soups, stews, steamed vegetables, and warm grain dishes are ideal for balancing vata.
+1. Warm, well-cooked meals: Soups, stews, steamed vegetables and warm grain dishes are ideal for balancing Vata.

 3. Warm drinks: Herbal teas, ginger tea and warm water support digestion and keep the body warm.